ankit485803/Research_Intern_IIIT_Guwahati/README.md

 <!-- THEMES -->
 ## 🔍 Key Themes

+This research project demonstrates the potential of neural network-based models to provide accurate and actionable predictions in the fields of finance and healthcare.
+The comparative study highlights the strengths and limitations of various algorithms, offering insights into their practical applications and paving the way for future research and development.

 1. **🤖 Neural Network Applications**: Investigating neural network models, including LSTM, Transformer, CNN, and KNN, for predictive analytics.
 2. **📊 Comparative Analysis**: Evaluating and comparing the performance of different neural network models in stock market and diabetes data analysis.